-Last week, the UW Master of Science in Data Science program announced the arrival of new program manager Dave Summers.
-A data-driven professional with hands-on experience in the field, Dave will lead University of Wisconsin faculty and staff in their efforts to teach and prepare the next generation of data scientists for career success.
+Meet a member of the UW Master of Science in Data Science program: Dave Summers.
+A data-driven professional with hands-on experience in the field, Dave guides University of Wisconsin faculty and staff in their efforts to teach and prepare the next generation of data scientists for career success.

 Dave brings to the UW Data Science program years of analytics industry experience with leading companies.
 He earned his bachelor’s degree—a concentration in data analysis and research through the sociology department—from UW-Madison and is currently pursuing his master’s degree in predictive analytics.